 Boston Massachusetts, USA Travel Guide

-Boston's most famous landmarks capture the tale of America's origins.
-Spending time at these historically significant sites deepens one's appreciation of the city.
+Boston's most famous landmarks capture the story of America's origins.
+Spending time at this group of historically significant sites deepens one's appreciation of the city.

-The Liberty Trail, a 2.5-mile red-lined path, connects 16 sites pivotal to the American Revolution, offering an immersive journey through history.
+The Independence Trail, a 2.5-mile red-lined path, connects 16 sites pivotal to the American Revolution, offering an immersive journey through history.

 Rooftop bars in the Seaport or Downtown, or the Charles River Esplanade, provide excellent city skyline views.